Zaatari Refugee Camp

 Santiago De Zubiria Ramirez

-Santiago De Zubiría is a first year MPP student at Harris Public Policy, a Pearson Fellow, and a Fulbright Scholar.
+Santiago De Zubiría is a second year MPP student at Harris Public Policy, a Pearson Fellow, and a Fulbright Scholar.
 He completed his bachelor’s degrees in philosophy and in economics at the Universidad de Los Andes.
 He also holds a Master’s in philosophy from the same university.
 While completing his studies, he worked as a research assistant in the Department of Political Science and as a professor in the Department of Languages and Sociocultural Studies.
 His academic interests include organized crime, global conflict, criminal justice, data analysis, and evaluation of public policies.

 In his home country, Colombia, he has worked at the United Nations Development Program, the National Planning Department, and the Excellence in Justice Corporation, among others, studying the effects of armed conflict in Colombia, and issues related to justice, crime, and the monitoring and evaluation of public policies.
 In the Office of the Attorney General of Colombia (AGO), he served as coordinator of the Policies and Strategies data analysis group and later as Deputy Director of Public Policies and Institutional Strategy.
 Some of the projects he led at the AGO regarded the disruption of organized crime and drug policy guidelines; the relationship between proximity to health centers and the reduction of homicide; the factors associated with acquittal judgments in Colombian criminal courts; the use of detection algorithms to alert of possible money laundering; the consequences of the criminalization of abortion; the determinants of criminal recidivism in minors; and the use of risk prediction for the request for pretrial detention.